pglen/pyvserv/README.md

  PyvServ contains key exchange protocol, so the new session keys can be transmitted securely, even with zero knowledge.

- PyvServ internally generates random keys, and spools aymmetric key generation, so communication data is always distinctive.
+ PyvServ internally generates random keys, and spools asymmetric key generation, so communication data is always distinctive.

- Project still in motion, not much is usable yet.
+ Project is still in motion, not much is usable yet.

 ### Working so far: